Skip to main content

 Does my training specialty affect my premium?

 It can.
-A yoga instructor has a different risk profile to a CrossFit coach or a boxing trainer.
-Insurers ask about your daily activities and the type of exercise you perform and demonstrate.
-High-impact, heavy-lifting specialties may be rated differently to low-impact modalities.
+A yoga instructor has a different risk profile to a boxing or strength coach.
+Insurers ask about your day-to-day activities and the kind of exercise you demonstrate.
+High-impact, heavy-lifting work may be priced differently to low-impact training.
+Some insurers also treat yoga and pilates teaching as a separate category to gym-based training, which is one more reason quotes vary.

-I've had injuries from training, do I disclose those?
+I've had injuries from training.
+Do I need to disclose them?

-Yes, any injuries you've had treated need to be disclosed, even if you've fully recovered.
-Shoulder injuries, knee reconstructions, back issues, and joint problems are common in the fitness industry.
-Each insurer handles injury history differently, so comparing quotes is worthwhile.
+Yes.
+Any injury you have had treated should be disclosed, even if you have fully recovered.
+Shoulder injuries, knee reconstructions, back problems, and joint issues are common in the fitness industry, and insurers expect to see them.
+Each insurer handles past injuries differently, so a condition that affects the price with one may not with another.
+Comparing is worthwhile.

-Variable income doesn't affect life insurance premiums, the payout is a fixed lump sum.
-For income protection, your benefit is based on your declared income, usually averaged over 12 months.
-Being a sole trader with no sick leave makes income protection especially important for personal trainers.
+Variable income does not change your life insurance premium, because that payout is a fixed lump sum you choose up front.
+For income protection, your benefit is based on your declared income, usually averaged over the past year.
+Being a sole trader with no sick leave is exactly why income protection tends to matter for personal trainers.

 Do I need income protection as well as life insurance?

-For personal trainers, income protection is arguably as important as life insurance.
-If a knee injury, back problem, or shoulder tear stops you from training clients, your income stops immediately.
-Income protection replaces a portion of your income during recovery.
-We can quote both together.
+For personal trainers, income protection is often as important as life cover.
+If a knee, back, or shoulder injury stops you training clients, your income can stop immediately.
+Income protection replaces part of your income while you recover, and life cover protects your family if you die.
+We can quote both together so you can see the full picture.

 Why are yoga and pilates instructors sometimes rated differently to personal trainers?

-I am a qualified personal trainer with a Certificate IV in Fitness, does that matter for the application?
+I am a qualified personal trainer with a Certificate IV in Fitness.
+Does that matter?

-What does the five-year benefit period restriction actually mean for me?
+What does a capped income protection benefit period actually mean for me?

-I had a knee reconstruction and a shoulder repair years ago, does the panel still consider me?
+I had a knee reconstruction and a shoulder repair years ago.
+Can I still get cover?

-I run my own fitness studio and do less than ten per cent of the classes myself, how am I rated?
+I run my own fitness studio and teach very few classes myself.
+How am I rated?

-How is income protection sized if I am a sole-trader PT with irregular monthly income?
+How is income protection sized if I am a sole trader with an irregular income?

-Income protection benefits are sized on declared insurable income, typically averaged over the most recent twelve-month period as recorded in your tax return, BAS statements, and business bank statements.
-For a sole-trader personal trainer, 'insurable income' is generally interpreted as your net business income after legitimate business expenses but before owner drawings, super contributions and tax.
-If your income varies seasonally, insurers will usually average over twelve months.
-Have your last two years of business financials and a current accountant's letter ready at quote time.
+Income protection is sized on your declared income, usually averaged over the most recent year using your tax return, BAS, and business bank statements.
+For a sole trader, that generally means your net business income after legitimate expenses but before drawings, super, and tax.
+If your earnings move with the seasons, insurers will usually average them out over the year.
+Have your last couple of years of financials and a current accountant letter ready when you apply.

 General Advice Warning: The information on this page is general in nature and does not take into account your personal objectives, financial situation, or needs.
 Before making any decisions, consider whether the information is appropriate for your circumstances and read the relevant Product Disclosure Statement (PDS).